SUT-EPS/SUT-EPS.github.io/README.md

 {:.no_toc}
-# Engineering Probability and Statistics ~ Spring 2024
+# Engineering Probability and Statistics

 {:.no_toc}